 During 2017, Albemarle Chapter DAR celebrated its 125th anniversary as the second oldest DAR chapter in Virginia!
 Our official start date was 19 February 1892, following the organization of the national society in October 1890.
 What had begun as an effort for women to join the Sons of the American Revolution (SAR) organization - only to be denied - became the rallying call for women to estabish their own national patriotic society.

 The four founders of the DAR were anything but traditional: two were single and two were widowed, and all four were working women who supported either children or extended family.
 The first organizing meeting was attended by eighteen women - and four SAR men acting as advisors.
 For more than a year, meetings were held at the home of one of the founding members (above).
 The first DAR Continental Congress (below) was captured by renowned photographer of the day, Mathew Brady, just days after the founding of Albemarle Chapter in 1892.
-Since its founding, DAR has admitted more than 950,000 members.
+Since its founding, DAR has admitted almost 1,000,000 members.